-The City of Lawrence is currently examining Zoning and Land Use Code, fees, and policies to determine impact on affordable housing development and to ameliorate negative effects on affordable housing.
-One of the initial goals of the Land Development Code revision process is housing affordability and availability.
-The revision process will allow the code to consider ways to foster and grow affordable housing throughout the community, and to ensure ways of providing housing options for all ages and abilities.
+In 2024, the City approved an updated Land Development Code, with revisions designed to increase housing affordability and availability.
+The updated code went into effect on April 1, 2025.
+The revision allows greater housing density, reduced parking requirements, and increased by-right development provisions in order to foster and grow affordable housing throughout the community, and to ensure ways of providing housing options for all ages and abilities.
 In the last several years the City of Lawrence created a double density bonus for affordable housing, and further policies to incentivize affordable housing development are being explored.
+The City of Lawrence is currently examining development fees and policies to determine impact on affordable housing development and to ameliorate negative effects on affordable housing.

-The City of Lawrence finalized its community strategic plan to end chronic homelessness, which includes goals and strategies for affordable housing development and policy proposals.
+The City of Lawrence finalized its community strategic plan to end chronic homelessness, A Place for Everyone, which includes goals and strategies for affordable housing development and policy proposals.
 The following specific strategies are planned to ameliorate the barriers to affordable housing:

-- Provide subsidies and incentives for new development or rehabilitation of desired Affordable housing unit types - Acquire parcels and units for the community land trust and future affordable housing development - Provide recommendations for City code updates that allow for more affordable housing development - Establish the tenant's right to legal representation in Douglas County - Enforce the City's protection against source of income discrimination - Establish a City of Lawrence vacant and dilapidated structure registry - Establish an incentive program for affordable housing development - Establish new funding resources - Develop a plan for ongoing community engagement regarding affordable housing - Develop programs that increase racial equity in affordable housing access and land ownership
+- Provide subsidies and incentives for new development or rehabilitation of desired Affordable housing unit types - Acquire parcels and units for the community land trust and future affordable housing development

+- Establish tenant's right to legal representation in Douglas County - Enforce the City's protection against source of income discrimination - Establish a City of Lawrence vacant and dilapidated structure registry and policy - Establish an incentive program for affordable housing development - Establish new funding resources for affordable housing development - Develop a plan for ongoing community engagement regarding affordable housing